 Can I attend other colleges in Iowa to receive Certification as a Law Enforcement Officer?

 Some Community Colleges have programs where hired officers can attend certification programs provided they have a two-year or a four-year degree in Criminal Justice or Police Science.
 Again, all pre-employment minimum hiring standards must be met.

-There are also several Regional Training Sites including sites run by the Des Moines Police Department, the Cedar Rapids Police Department, and the Department of Public Safety but you must be hired by those agencies in order to attend these regional schools.
+There are also several Regional Training Sites including sites run by the Des Moines Police Department, the Cedar Rapids Police Department, and the Department of Public Safety.

 These answers are synopsized primarily from 501 Iowa Administrative Code, Chapters 2 and 3, the rules of the Iowa Law Enforcement Academy adopted pursuant to Chapters 80B and 80D of the Code of Iowa.
 Full details and complete information is more fully set forth therein.
 For copies and additional information please contact the Iowa Law Enforcement Academy by e-mail at ILEA Web Admin, phone (515) 725-9600 or fax (515) 725-9636.

 |Sit & Reach||16.5||15.5||14.3||13.3||12.5|

 |1 Minute Push-up||29||24||18||13||10|